Health in Norway

 Health in Norway, with its early history of poverty and infectious diseases along with famines and epidemics, was poor for most of the population at least into the 1800s.
 The country eventually changed from a peasant society to an industrial one and established a public health system in 1860.
-Due to the high life expectancy at birth, the low under five mortality rate and the fertility rate in Norway, it is fair to say that the overall health status in the country is generally good.
+Due to the high life expectancy at birth, the low Child mortality rate and the fertility rate in Norway, it is fair to say that the overall health status in the country is generally good.

 Population data

 Norway has a birth-, death-, cancer-, and population register, which enables the authorities to have an overview of the health situation in Norway.
 The total population in Norway as of 2018, was 5,295,619.
 The life expectancy at birth was 81 years for males and 84 years for females (2016).
 The under five mortality per 1000 live births in 2016 were three cases and the probability of dying between 15 and 60 years for males was 66 and 42 for females per 1000 in population.
 The total expenditure on health per capita was $6,347 in 2014.
 Total expenditure on health as percentage of GDP was 9,7% Gross national income per capita was $81,807 (2018).